datopia/pixyll/_drafts/db.md

-While resilient, autonomous money is a deeply motivating prospect --- one we may be realizing --- we see blockchain projects stoking ambitions better served by general approaches to the modeling and storage of information.
-The two need not be mutually exclusive.
-While resisting the impulse to wade into the weeds in this introductory post, we'll sketch a design in which the fundamental interaction, a _transaction_, denotes something much closer to that word's use in database systems, rather than financial ones.
+While resilient, autonomous money is a deeply motivating prospect --- one we may be realizing --- we see blockchain projects stoking ambitions better served by general approaches to the modeling and storage of information, and we see these problems yielding to a single solution.
+While we'll resist the impulse to wade into the weeds in this introductory post, below is a sketch of a design in which the fundamental network interaction, a _transaction_, denotes something much closer to that word's use in database systems, rather than accounting ones.

 <!--## Why Store the Data on Chain?